Molecular Imaging and Targeted Radiotherapy

 Clinical trials with our second generation BOT1712 targeting PDGFRB-expressing cells in hepatic fibrosis and colon cancer are expected to start in 2023.

-BiOrion’s technology platform is based on the screening and selection of camelid single domain antibodies for selected membrane-bound proteins and receptors such as PDGFRA, PDGFRB, EGFR, and IGF-2R.
+BiOrion’s technology platform is based on the screening and selection of single domain antibodies (also known as nanobodies) for myofibroblast-specific membrane proteins and receptors such as PDGFRA, PDGFRB, EGFR, IGF-2R and FAP.
 Eventually the platform allows for a theranostic approach using the same single domain antibody for patient identification, targeted therapy and disease monitoring.

 What is fibrosis